AliBavarchee/Chirikov_Standard_Map-/README.md

 **Equations**

-The map //is defined by the following pair of equations:
+The map \n is defined by the following pair of equations:

 $$p_{n+1} = p_n + K \sin(x_n) \pmod{2\pi}$$